Nation's Capital Swim Club: USA Swimming Club Excellence Program

 NCAP has been a dominant Gold Medal Club in USA Swimming's Club Excellence Program, which recognizes the nation's highest-performing clubs based on athlete performance.
 The club's top ranking for seven consecutive years (2015-2021) is the longest streak in the program's history.
 The club also holds the most Gold Medal recognitions all time at 23.
-Currently, NCAP was the #6-ranked club in the country, as a Gold Medal Club in the 2025-2026 USA Swimming Club Excellence Results, with over 49,389 points.
+Currently, NCAP is the #6-ranked club in the country, as a Gold Medal Club in the 2025-2026 USA Swimming Club Excellence Results, with over 49,389 points.
 NCAP is also one of the only 12 swim clubs recognized as a Podium Club.